 Sleep plays a vital role in normal bodily function and healing, with alterations in sleep potentially affecting patient convalescence in the hospital setting.

-Hospitalised dogs and cats experience sleep disturbances similar to those reported in human intensive care unit patients.
+Hospitalised dogs and cats experience sleep disturbances similar to those reported in human intensive-care-unit patients.
 Ambient noise and light are significant factors contributing to sleep disruption in cats (especially) and dogs hospitalised in a veterinary hospital.
 The findings of this study support implementing efforts to promote patient sleep through environmental modifications in the veterinary intensive care setting.

 Coming soon